 Be sure to call by the Grand Hotel for a classic afternoon tea, which comes with Battenburg cakes and impossibly dainty cucumber sandwiches.

 Sri Lanka has some of the world's most beautiful national parks and has recently done its bit for wildlife conservation by creating several marine reserves, too.
-This includes Pigeon Island National Park, one of the country's two marine national parks.
+This includes Pigeon Island National Park, one of the country's three marine national parks.

 Equally wild is the southeast-lying Yala National Park, home to the Sri Lankan leopard along with sloth bears, mongooses and civets.

-Warmed by Indian Ocean currents and lined with over 1,600 kilometres of palm tree-dotted coastline, the water surrounding Sri Lanka is a paradise for divers, who come here to admire the colourful coral and the vast range of marine life, whether it's blue whales or huge shoals of tropical fish.
+Warmed by Indian Ocean currents and lined with over 1,600 km of palm tree-dotted coastline, the water surrounding Sri Lanka is a paradise for divers, who come here to admire the colourful coral and the vast range of marine life, whether it's blue whales or huge shoals of tropical fish.